 • Rainbow Lorikeets, Glossy Swiftlets, Flores Crows, Flame-breasted Sunbirds, Flores Spangled Drongos, Red-necked Phalaropes, Brahminy Kites, Yellow-crested Cockatoos, Helmeted Friarbirds

 • Inshore bottlenose dolphins, manta rays, whales Expedition highlights and wildlife listed here are possible experiences only and cannot be guaranteed.

-Your Expedition Leader and Captain will work together to ensure opportunities for adventure and exploration are the best possible, taking into account the prevailing weather, wildlife activity and ice conditions.
+Your Expedition Leader and Captain will work together to ensure opportunities for adventure and exploration are the best possible, taking into account the prevailing weather and wildlife activity.
 Expedition Team members scheduled for this voyage are subject to change or cancellation.

 Not sure what to wear while onboard?
 Visit our shop and gear up.
 We've got layers to keep you dry and warm, breezy wear to keep you covered and cool, and accessories to keep everything packed up and ready to go.
 So, no matter the weather, you'll be better prepared for your expedition.

 Our Gear Shop has an expert outfitting staff and features all the essentials:

 Make sure you get all your essentials today.
 We offer packages or individual items, for your convenience, and recommend you place orders at least 30 days before your embarkation date.